rdkcentral/meta-middleware-generic-support/README.md

     - [Changes in component repositories](#changes-in-component-repositories)

 ## Release Description
-The aim of this release to provide the following fix:
+The aim of this release to provide the following fix on top of vendor release 7.0.1. this release will provide a versioned "meta-vendor-xione-realtek-release" that will be used by the middleware as well as image assembler.

   - [RDKEVD-815](https://ccp.sys.comcast.net/browse/RDKEVD-815) Perform wifi Driver initializing before the Network Service
   - [RDK-57996](https://ccp.sys.comcast.net/browse/RDK-57996) Provide the OSS delivery with "cgexec" package
   - [RDKEVD-1480](https://ccp.sys.comcast.net/browse/RDKEVD-1480) - Vendor Layer Mediarite Release 21.1